bbauska/meta-react-basics/README.md

 ```

 Inside your component, use the map() function to transform an array of
-products into an array of <li> items:
+products into an array of &lt;li&gt; items:

 ```
 const listItems = products.map(product =>